aapoalas/denonomicon/static/contents/types/pointers.md

 # Pointers

-FFI supports pointers in various flavours:
+FFI supports pointers in three flavours:

 1. Buffers
 2. Pointer objects
 3. Null pointers

+The reason for the two-way split between buffers and pointer objects is based on [V8's Fast API's](../fast-api) limitations.
+Null pointers are mentioned here separately since system level languages often consider null pointers to be a special case that is assignable to pointer-like types but isn't itself a valid pointer.

 Passing a pointer into an FFI call does nothing to the memory that the pointer points to, at least directly, nor does it keep the memory from being garbage